Ibusuki Onsen 指宿温泉

 Add a little infinity to your perspective

-If you are still hungry for another slice of hot spring heaven, visit Healthy Land Tamatebako Onsen for a dip in an outdoor bath with incredible views of Mt.
+Visit Healthy Land Tamatebako Onsen for a dip in an outdoor bath with incredible views of Mt.
 Kaimon .
-The gender-separate open-air infinity-pool style baths both feature stunning panoramic views of the ocean and the mountain's graceful slopes.
+The gender-separate open-air infinity-pool style baths both feature views of the ocean and the mountain slopes.